dmerz75/namd_equilibration/README.md

         mkdir config

 Next, complete all 5 stages of minimization/equilibration.
+Use the previous stage's xsc file to restart the following stage's simulation.

         mv *.namd config/ && mv config/01_min.namd .